codeforequity-at/botium-connector-google-assistant/README.md

 Botium setup is ready, you can begin to write your [BotiumScript](https://github.com/codeforequity-at/botium-core/wiki/Botium-Scripting) files.

+## How to start sample

+There is a small tech demo in [samples/convo](./samples/convo) with Botium Bindings.
+You can see there how to deal with different UI elements.

+Before start create botium.json, and use [this](./samples/convo/connectortesttarget.zip) as Dialogflow project.

+Start the test with:

+    > npm install
+    > npm test

 ## Supported Capabilities

 Set the capability __CONTAINERMODE__ to __google-assistant__ to activate this connector.